Are certifications more valuable than college degrees?

 - Advanced People Management

 How many certifications will you bring to your next interview?

 Over the next decade it will be common for a prospective employee to show up for a job interview with 8-12 certifications to highlight both their technical talents as well as their problem solving and critical thinking skills.

-Young people will find a wide variety of ways to achieve the learning component of passing certification exams.
+Young people will find a wide variety of ways to achieve the learning (and unlearning!) component of passing certification exams.
 Some will happen overnight, others on the job, and still others throughout a career.